 This laboratory experience introduces computational concepts required for professional nursing practice.
-Concepts include (but are not limited to) systems conversion, ratio and proportion, dosage calculations and intravenous calculations supported with a computerized assisted learning program.
-COREQUISITE: NUR2540
+Concepts include (but are not limited to) systems conversion, ratio and proportion,

 NUR2755: Pathophysiology-Pharmacology I (3)

 This course will examine the concept of human disease states and discuss their clinical management with an emphasis on nursing interventions.
 Major body systems addressed in this course include, cardiovascular, pulmonary, neurologic, renal, hematologic and endocrine systems.
 In addition, appropriate pharmacological interventions for select disease states are also discussed.
 Drugs will be presented by classification, groups and prototypes.
 Principles of drug action, including pharmacokinetics and pharmacodynamics, nursing considerations and client teaching for each prototype will be emphasized.
 PREREQUISITES: BIO1200, BIO1210, BIO1300.
 COREQUISITE: NUR2540, NUR2541, PSY2450, CHE1210